harvesit/harvesit/README.md

 **Consumers**

 1. Search Produce
-   - Consumer enters produce type and quantity needed
+   - Consumer enters produce type
    - Results show listings from nearby growers, sorted by harvest date
-   - Consumers can filter by things like organic, pricing etc.
    - Map view shows locations of growers pinned to map
    - Consumers can search by selecting area on map

 2. Purchase Produce
    - Consumer selects a listing and confirms order
    - Payment processed via app.
 Grower is notified of the purchase.
    - Consumer coordinates pickup/delivery with the grower
+   - Consumers can provide tips to growers

 3. Healthy Recipe Suggestions
-   - Based on consumer's recent produce purchases
+   - Based on current and upcoming produce listings from nearby growers
    - AI algorithm provides healthy, simple recipe ideas
-   - Links out to recipe blogs/videos

 4. Rate and Review Growers
    - Consumers provide 1-5 star ratings on quality, service etc.
    - Reviews are public and help inform other consumers